jschirrmacher/zerberus/README.md

 To run the production version which uses the actual GPIO and camera of the Raspi, run:

+    npm run build
-    sudo npm start
+    npm start

-You need 'sudo' here to make sure that the program can access the hardware.
+Your user needs 'sudo' permissions to access the hardware.
+Normally, that is the case.
+If not, an error message will occur.

 ### Simulation mode